easbarba/qas.rb/README.md

 - more management utilities

 ## History
-The `floss` project initially was a module of a bigger package called `cejo` later on extracted as standalone to follow UNIX main rule: 'do one thing, well'.
+The `qas` project initially was a module of a bigger package called `cejo` later on extracted as standalone to follow UNIX main rule: 'do one thing, well'.